 Do Cats Understand Mirrors?

-The most well-known study on animal self recognition through mirrors took place in the 1970s by psychologist Gordon Gallup.
+The most well-known study on animal self-recognition through mirrors took place in the 1970s by psychologist Gordon Gallup.
 Researchers observed several species of animals to determine which, if any, could look in a mirror and recognize themselves.

 Very few animal species passed the test.
-Asian elephants, great apes, dolphins, and magpies are all on the list of species that most likely have self recognition.
+Asian elephants, great apes, dolphins, and magpies are all on the list of species that most likely have self-recognition.
 Cats, however, didn’t make the cut.

-Gallup’s experiment, along with others that are similar, suggest that cats don’t understand mirrors in the way we do.
+Gallup’s experiment, along with others that are similar, suggests that cats don’t understand mirrors in the way we do.
 These studies, of course, are far from conclusive.
 There’s always the chance that cats see themselves in the mirror and simply don’t care that they have a dot on their forehead.

 There’s also the theory that cats don’t act like they recognize themselves because their primary sense isn’t their vision, but their sense of smell.
 Cats recognize their humans and fellow pets not so much by looking at them, but by smelling them.
 Everyone has a unique scent, and scent can be a much more reliable identifier.